zalando/skipper/docs/kubernetes/ingress-usage.md

-The example shows 20 calls per hour per client, based on X-Forwarded-For header or IP in case there is no X-Forwarded-For header set, are allowed to each skipper instance for the given ingress.
+The example shows 20 calls per hour per client, based on X-Forwarded-For header or IP in case there is no X-Forwarded-For header set, are allowed to each Skipper instance for the given ingress.

 ```yaml
 apiVersion: networking.k8s.io/v1